frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

     return memo[n]
 ```

-Let's analyze the provided code in detail.
+The `fibonacci_memo` function is then defined to calculate the n-th Fibonacci number using the stored values in a dictionary.
+Let's analyze the `fibonacci_memo()` code in detail.

 #### Function Definition and Initialization

+The `fibonacci_memo()` starts with:

 ```python
 memo = {}
 def fibonacci_memo(n, memo):
 ```

-In this code, a dictionary named `memo` is used to store the results of previous Fibonacci calculations, preventing redundant calculations and improving efficiency (this is memoization!).
-The `fibonacci_memo` function is then defined to calculate the n-th Fibonacci number using the stored values in this dictionary, which brings us to the consideration of the base case within recursion.
+In this code fragment, there is a dictionary named `memo` declaration, it will be used to store the results of previous Fibonacci calculations, preventing redundant calculations and improving efficiency (this is memoization!), which brings us to the consideration of the base case within recursion.

 #### Base Case